rpdelaney/rpdelaney/how2workWme.md

 one or both of us learns something, and then I'm fully on board.
 (I *want* you to argue back!)

-It goes wrong when I don't notice that people around me are feeling brow-beaten or just want to move on.
+It can go wrong if I fail to notice that people around me just want to move on.
 If that's happening, please make it known in whatever way is most appropriate and comfortable for you.
-Suggesting a different meeting or venue where I can voice my opinions (maybe a Slack thread?
-An upcoming retro? etc.) can be very helpful.
+Suggesting a different meeting or venue where I can put my thoughts on the record can be very helpful (maybe a Slack thread?
+An upcoming retro? etc).

 Above all else, please remember that I **always** want the project to succeed more than I want to be right about anything.
 I know that means I sometimes have